-The following terms shall have the same meaning and effect as those same terms as defined in the Indian Gaming Regulatory Act ("IGRA"), 25 U.S.C. §§ 2701 et seq., and the National Indian Gaming Commission ("NIGC") regulations, 25 C.F.R. §§ 500 et seq., if they are defined in IGRA and the NIGC's regulations.
+The following terms shall have the same meaning and effect as those same terms as defined in the Indian Gaming Regulatory Act ("IGRA"), 25 U.S.C. §§ 2701 et seq., and the National Indian Gaming Commission ("NIGC") regulations, 25 C.F.R. §§ 500 et seq. if they are defined in IGRA and the NIGC's regulations.

-A. Class I Gaming
+A. Class I gaming.

 - 1. Social games played solely for prizes of minimal value; or - 2.
 Traditional forms of Indian gaming when played by individuals in connection with tribal ceremonies or celebrations.
-[25 U.S.C. § 2703(6); 25 C.F.R. § 502.2]

-B. Class II Gaming
+B. Class II gaming.

 - 1. Bingo or lotto (whether or not electronic, computer or other technologic aids are used) when players: - a.
 Play for prizes with cards bearing numbers or other designations; - b.
 Cover numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and - c.
-Win the game by being the first person to cover a designated pattern on such cards; - 2.
+Win the game by being the first person to cover a designated pattern on such cards: - 2.
 Pull-tabs, punch boards, tip jars, instant bingo and other games similar to bingo, if played in the same location as bingo or lotto; - 3.
 Non-banking card games that: - a.
-State law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and - b.
-Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes [25 U.S.C. § 2703(7); 25 C.F.R. § 502.3] - C. Class III Gaming.
+California law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and

+- b.
+Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes; - C. Class III gaming.
 All forms of gaming that are not class I or class II gaming, including, but not limited to: - 1.
 Any house banking game, including but not limited to - a.
 Card games such as baccarat, chemin de fer, blackjack (21), and pai gow (if played as house-banking games); and - b.
 Casino games such as roulette, craps, and keno; - 2.
-Any slot machines, as defined in 15 U.S.C. § 1711(a)(1), and electronic or electromechanical facsimiles of any game of chance;

-- 3. Any sports betting and pari-mutuel wagering, including but not limited to, wagering on horse racing, dog racing or jai alai; or - 4.
-Lotteries.
-[25 U.S.C. § 2703(8); 25 C.F.R. § 502.4] - D. Commission.
-The Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with tribal, federal and applicable state regulations. - E. Commissioner.
+Any slot machines, as defined in 15 U.S.C. § 1711(a)(1), and electronic or electromechanical facsimiles of any game of chance; - 3.
+Any sports betting and pari-mutuel wagering, including but not limited to, wagering on horse racing, dog racing or jai alai; or - 4.
+Lotteries. - D. Commission.
+The Tribal Gaming Commission is established to perform regulatory oversight and to monitor compliance with tribal, federal and applicable state regulations. - E. Commissioner.
 A Tribal Gaming Commissioner. - F. Directly related to.
-A spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin. - G. Director.
-A member of the Tribal Gaming Board of Directors, when applicable. - H. Facility License.
-A separate license issued by the Tribe to each place, facility or location on Indian lands where the Tribe elects to allow class II or III gaming; [25 C.F.R. § 502.23] - I. Gaming Operation.
-Each economic entity that is licensed by the Tribe, operates the games, receives the revenues, issues the prizes, and pays the expenses.
-A gaming operation may be operated by the Tribe directly; by a management contractor; or, under certain conditions, by another person or entity.
-[25 C.F.R. § 502.10] - J. Indian lands. - 1.
-Land within the limits of an Indian reservation; or - 2.
-Land over which an Indian tribe exercises governmental power and that is either: - a.
-Held in trust by the United States for the benefit of any Indian tribe or individual; or - b.
-Held by an Indian tribe or individual subject to restriction by the United States against alienation.
-[25 U.S.C. § 2703(4); 25 C.F.R. § 502.12; See also 25 U.S.C. § 2719; 25 C.F.R. § 292]
+A spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin. - G. Facility License.
+A separate license issued by the Tribe to each place, facility or location on Indian lands where the Tribe elects to allow class II or III gaming; - H. Gaming Activity shall mean the class II or class III gaming authorized in this Ordinance. - I. Gaming Facility or Facility.
+Any building in which Gaming Activities or any Gaming Operations occur, or in which business records, receipts, or funds of the Gaming Operation are maintained (excluding offsite facilities primarily dedicated to storage of those records and financial institutions), the principal purpose of which is to serve the Gaming Activities of the Gaming Operation and facilitate the provision of Gaming Activities rather than providing them with an incidental benefit. - J. Gaming Operation.
+Each economic entity that is licensed by the Tribe operates the games, receives the revenues, issues the prizes, and pays the expenses.
+A gaming operation may be operated by the Tribe directly or by a management contractor.